stuyy/discordjs-bot-starter/README.md

 # Notes

 - Keep in mind all of the role IDs, channel IDs, etc. were all for my test server that I used for the tutorial.
 You must configure it yourself by changing the IDs to meet your needs.

+- If you need additional help, please feel free to join our community Discord server! http://discord.codering.io/